benc153/framebuild/README.md

 measurements you need to cut the tubes to the right lengths, and a few other useful metrics.

+## riderfit.py

+This takes a rider configuration file like `default_rider.ini` and optionally also a frame configation file.
+If you provide a frame configuration it just means it can draw a diagram of the rider actually sitting on the bike.

+To get a sense of what size bike you want for a particular rider first put her measurements, and those of the handlebar and stem and the seat tube angle into the configuration file.
+Then decide on how much bar drop and what sort of shoulder angle you want based on how aggressive a position you want.
+The program will output the stack and reach you want to aim for.
+The shoulder angle is the angle between the rider's upper arm and his torso, and should be a maximum of 80 degrees for the most aggressive position.

 ### Designing your bike

 The following is all assuming a lugless frame-- i.e. welded or fillet brazed.